 Social security and pension costs in Switzerland

 Expats living in Switzerland are obligated to pay social security and pension contributions.
-This is typically organised by your company and paid directly out of your monthly salary, along with your employer’s contributions.
+This is typically organized by your company and paid directly out of your monthly salary, along with your employer’s contributions.

 In the event of losing your job, expats can be entitled to unemployment benefits at a rate of up to 70% of previous salary after one year of working in Switzerland.
-Read our complete guide to Swiss social security and benefits.
+Read our complete guide to Swiss social security.

 - For economic indicators of prices, such as inflation, see the Swiss government’s website.